 During the ST3 year trainees are supported to attend a basic sciences course in preparation for the FRCR part 1 examinations.
 Recent trainees have attended the three Biological Basis of Cancer Therapy courses run by the Christie in Manchester, each of which lasts one week.
 During the ST5 year trainees attend the South West regional FRCR preparation course which runs over 4 months across Cardiff, Cheltenham, Bristol and Exeter.
 In addition to these formal courses trainees attend regional training days once a month across the South West and South Wales and local departmental teaching every week.
 Less than full time training and out of programme experience is supported.
 Recent Peninsula trainees have completed postgraduate qualifications in clinical education, clinical attachments in London and fellowships in Canada.

-If you would like more information on the South West Peninsula Clinical Oncology training programme please contact Dr Alastair Thomson, Training Programme Director by email (click on his name above) or telephone him on 01872 258307.
+If you would like more information on the South West Peninsula Clinical Oncology training programme please contact Dr Jonathan Chambers, Training Programme Director by email (click on his name above).

 Annual Assessment Information